-Repayment or clearance of debts to Finance Loan Companies, Banks or Building Societies.
-These are classed as non-priority debts.

-- Repayment of mortgage or arrears of mortgage other than in exceptional circumstances such as threat of eviction of elderly/sick people or families with young children. - Grants to purchase, repair or support running costs for motor vehicles.
-Rules may be relaxed for deposits on Motability cars for essential medical needs. - Home improvements or adaptations where there is no medical/compassionate reason. - Private medical treatment and medicines or appliances available on the NHS. - Payment of legal fees, fines or Court Orders except for Bankruptcy fees or Debt Relief Orders. - Private education - Uninsured travel related to leave and holiday - Medical expenses incurred as a result of uninsured travel or holiday.
+- Repayment or clearance of debts to finance loan /credit card companies, banks or building societies.
+These are classed as non-priority debts. - Repayment of mortgage or arrears of mortgage other than in exceptional circumstances such as threat of eviction of elderly/sick people or families with young children. - Grants to purchase, repair or support running costs for motor vehicles.
+Rules may be relaxed for deposits on Motability cars for essential medical needs. - Home improvements or adaptations where there is no medical/compassionate reason. - Private medical or dental treatment and medicines or appliances available on the NHS. - Payment of legal fees, fines or court orders except for Bankruptcy fees or Debt Relief Orders. - Private education - Uninsured travel costs related to leave and holiday - Medical expenses incurred as a result of uninsured travel or holiday.